amanrai31/JavaScript/09setsMaps/OTHERS.md

 **>>>**	Zero fill right shift	=> Shifts right by pushing zeros in from the left, and let the rightmost bits fall off

 **NOTE :** JS stores numbers as 64 bits floating point numbers, but all bitwise operations are performed on 32 bits binary numbers.
 Before a bitwise operation is performed, JS converts numbers to 32 bits signed integers.
+After the bitwise operation is performed, the result is converted back to 64 bits JS numbers.

+E.G. if you do ~(nor) of 5 using 4 bit binary it will be 10 (0101 => 1010).
+But This NOR will